codeclimate/codeclimate-rubocop/config/contents/style/class_vars.md

     class A
       def test
-        @@test # you can access class variable without offense end
+        @@test # you can access class variable without offence end
     end